nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Cargo tally](https://github.com/dtolnay/cargo-tally) - Graph the number of crates that depend on your crate over time.
 - [Awesome Cryptography Rust](https://github.com/rust-cc/awesome-cryptography-rust)
 - [Rust Libs Team](https://github.com/rust-lang/libs-team) - Maintains and manages the Rust standard library, and makes sure crates in the Rust organization are maintained.
+- [Doku](https://github.com/anixe/doku) - Framework for building documentation with code-as-data methodology in mind.